aronwc/mlsm/papers/oconnor10from/tlasserr.md

 - The author of the article uses the 2 first algorithms to obtain the text analysis of Twitter messages.
 - (1) “jobs” sentiment ratio is compared to the two measures of consumer confidence.
 - (2) Correlation analysis algorithm is applied to know which data is the leading indicator.
-- (3) Forecasting analysis is also applied to measure if text analysis can predict poll.
+- (3) Forecasting analysis is also applied to measure if text analysis can predict polls.
 - (4) The sentiment ration for “Obama” is analyzed and compared to two series of polls, presidential job approval in 2009 and presidential election polls in 2008.
-- These experiments are repeated with different smoothing.
+- These experiments are repeated with different smoothings.

 ####Results####